dimchat/demo-objc/README.md

 [moky addContact:hulk];
 [moky addContact:moki];
 ```
-1. The entity delegate (DIMBarrack) will load the contact's meta & history & profile just like the above.
+1. The entity delegate must load the contact's meta & history & profile when need.
 2. You need to manage the user's relationship, here just add the contacts to the user in memory, not persistent store.

 ## Instant messages: